yves-obreykov/forsyde-co-sim-transpiler/README.md

 # Steps to build and run the compiler for a toy SDF sequence example - single thread
 1. go to transpiler directory
 2. run "make"
-3. run "./transpiler ../fiodl-files/toy_sequence_example.fiodl ../fiodl-files/body_0_ForSyDeDesignModel_ForSyDeIOScalaModule.fiodl singlethread"
+3. run "./transpiler ../fiodl-files/toy_sequence_example.fiodl sdf ../fiodl-files/body_0_ForSyDeDesignModel_ForSyDeIOScalaModule.fiodl singlethread"
 4. This will make a c file called "../example-c-implementation/output.c"
 5. Compile this c file using "gcc ../example-c-implementation/output.c"
 6. Run and time the executable using "time ./a.exe ../example-c-implementation/input.txt"